guilhermelucasfreitas/purchase-request-dashboard/ARCHITECTURE.md

 - **Advanced State Management:** If the application complexity grows, introduce a dedicated state management library like NgRx.

 - **UI Enhancements:** Implement features like infinite scrolling/pagination and skeleton loaders for improved UX.

+- **View Toggle:** Add functionality for users to switch between table view and column view, and implement drag and drop functionality.